Press Play Button Below, Synchronize Reading & Listening "Habits Podcast" *An Audio Blog*

 The cue is the first indication that we’re on the brink of a gift, it naturally results in a craving.
 Cravings being the second step of the habit loop are the motivational force behind every habit.
 Without some level of motivation or desire, without craving a change, we wouldn’t have any reason to act.
 You do not crave smoking a cigarette, you crave the sensation of relief it provides.
 You’re not motivated by brushing your teeth but rather by the sensation of a clean mouth.
 Cravings differ from person to person.
 In theory, any piece of data could trigger a craving, but in practice, people aren’t motivated by an equivalent cue.
 For a gambler, the sound of slot machines is often a potent trigger that sparks an intense wave of desire. for somebody who rarely gambles, the jingles and chimes of the casino are just ground noise.
 Cues are meaningless until they’re interpreted.

-Make the behavior difficult and you won’t be ready to roll in the hay.
+Make the behaviour difficult and you won’t be ready to roll in the hay.
 And if the reward fails to satisfy your desire, then you’ll not have any reason to try it again within the future.
-Without the primary three steps, a behaviour won’t occur.
-Without all four, a behaviour won’t be repeated.
+Without the primary three steps, the behaviour won’t occur.
+Without all four, the behaviour won’t be repeated.

 Get in touch with Living In Wellbeing for online assistance to develop habits like starting new habits that actually stick around